Articles on: Transferring Notes

 Transfer is crashing?
 How to fix non-native page issues

-If your Note Transfer keeps crashing or force-quitting during the Analyzing phase, the issue may be that some of your script pages are being seen as "Inserted" pages instead of "Native" pages.
 This commonly happens when a script was created or modified using an external PDF tool — like a PDF splitter or combiner — before being imported into Scriptation.

-Thankfully, there's a workaround!
-You'll use Master Edit Mode to reassign those pages as Native, prep the destination script, and then run the transfer.
+The fix: use Master Edit Mode to reassign those pages as Native, prep the destination script, and then run the transfer.

 📝 NOTE: This process has a few steps.
 We recommend reading through the full article before getting started.

-Part 1: Fix the Source Script (Old Draft)
+Part 1: Fix the source script (old draft)

 Enable Master Edit Mode